Partial Quantifier Elimination By Certificate Clauses: Correctness of

-First, consider adding conflict certificates by \Apqe.
+First, consider adding participant certificates by \Apqe.
 As we mention in Section~\ref{sec:start}, every clause added to $F$ is \ti{implied} by $F$.
-(Clauses es-implied by $F$ are used only as \ti{non-conflict} certificates and are not added to $F$.)
+(If a clause $K$ is es-implied by $F$ in \prob{X}{K \wedge F}, it is used only as a \ti{witness} certificate and is not added to $F$.)
 So, adding clauses cannot break equisatisfiability of $F$ and \Sup{F}{ini} in a subspace \pnt{y}.

 Now, we consider removing target clauses from $F$ by \Apqe.
-First, let us consider removing a \ti{single} target clause \Sub{C}{trg}.
-The latter is removed in a subspace only if a certificate $K$ implying \Sub{C}{trg} in this subspace is derived. $K$ is obtained by resolving clauses of the current formula $F$ and non-conflict certificates (if any).
-Derivation of $K$ is correct due to correctness of Proposition~\ref{prop:blk_to_es} (describing generation of es-clauses) and soundness of resolution.
+A target clause \Sub{C}{trg} is permanently removed from the formula only if a certificate $K$ implying \Sub{C}{trg} in the entire space is derived. $K$ is obtained by resolving clauses of the current formula $F$ and witness certificates (if any).
+Derivation of $K$ is correct due to correctness of Proposition~\ref{prop:blk_to_es} (describing generation of clauses that are es-implied rather than implied by the formula) and soundness of resolution.
 So, removing \Sub{C}{trg} from $F$ cannot break equisatisfiability of $F$ and \Sup{F}{ini} in some subspace \pnt{y}.

-Now, let us consider removing \ti{multiple} target clauses from $F$ by \Apqe.
-Suppose, for instance that a clause $K'$ certifies redundancy of the current target clause $C'_{\mi{trg}}$ in a subspace and $K''$ is derived later to certify redundancy of some future target clause $C''_{\mi{trg}}$ in the same subspace.
-This does not necessary mean that $C'_{\mi{trg}}$ and $C''_{\mi{trg}}$ can \ti{simultaneously} be removed from $F$ in this subspace.
-Such removal could be incorrect if $C'_{\mi{trg}}$ was used to derive $K''$ and $C''_{\mi{trg}}$ was used to derive $K'$.
-(Removing both $C'_{\mi{trg}}$ and $C''_{\mi{trg}}$ would involve circular reasoning where $C'_{\mi{trg}}$ was used to prove $C''_{\mi{trg}}$ redundant and vice versa.) \Apqe avoids circular reasoning by removing the current target clause $C'_{\mi{trg}}$ from the formula as soon as it is proved